gohugoio/hugo/docs/content/variables/page.md

 `.Date`
 : the date associated with the page; `.Date` pulls from the `date` field in a content's front matter.
-If you're migrating content to Hugo, you may have content with dates in the filename.
+If no `date` field present Hugo will try and extract the date from the filename.
 For example `2017-01-31-myblog.md`.
-You can optionally enable the `useFilenameDateAsFallback` configuration option.
-This will attempt to parse the datestamp in the filename and use it as a fallback to providing a date variable in the front matter.
+It will also set `.Slug` to contain the path without the date prefix.'

+You can disable the automatic date detection and slug modification by setting `useFilenameDateAsFallback` configuration option to false.

 See also `.ExpiryDate`, `.PublishDate`, and `.Lastmod`.

 `.Description`